Thursday 18 July 2019

 The next step is as before switched on for one or two seconds then switch off.
 Take care to switch off quickly so that the dynamo winding does not heat up.
 Do not disconnect the dynamo whilst the power is switched on because a high voltage, called back-EMF, will be generated that will put the winding under stress unnecessarily.
 See diagram below;

-AL-0031-02B The car battery charger has an internal rectifier diode so another diode is not required.
+AL-0031-02C (1) The car battery charger has an internal rectifier diode so another diode is not required.
 Connect up then switch on for 10 seconds or so then turn off.
-The low or high charge switch setting and then adding the capacitor will progressively increase the current and therefore the resulting dynamo output after re-magnetisation.
+The low or high charge switch should be set high and the capacitor included if you have one for maximum re-magnetisation.

-It turns out that it takes a few seconds for the current to build up before the armature moves.
+It turns out that it takes a few seconds for the current to build up before the shaft with the power winding aligns then re-magnetises.

 Ensure that the dynamo can move freely so that the poles can align.
 A moving needle multimeter or a filament bulb (2.2V 470mA pictured) does a good job of measuring the function of the dynamos.
 Look at the colour of the light to gauge current.
 The old capacitors are similarly rated 30V to 63V 2,000uF to 5,600uF and the larger one is older.